Summary:

 A Family’s Desire For Upward Mobility:

 Consider a family with a $700,000 home contemplating a move to a $1,500,000 home.
 The allure is undeniable, but the financial hurdle and the potential strain on monthly cash flow to meet the bills are significant.
-This decision, which requires careful consideration and financial planning, puts the power in the hands of the family to make an informed and weighty choice.
+This decision, which requires careful consideration and financial planning, empowers the family to make an informed and thoughtful choice.

-Consider a family who purchased a $400,000 home and financed 80% with a $320,000 mortgage.
+Consider a family that purchased a $400,000 home and financed 80% of the purchase price with a $320,000 mortgage.
 After living in the property for five years, their balance has been reduced to $310,000 due to amortized loan payments.
-They strategically refinanced their current home loan at the best time for a 3% loan amortized over a 30-year loan.
-This move, made with meticulous financial planning, empowered them to make the most of the situation as inflation rose to 10% or more.
+They strategically refinanced their current home loan at the optimal time for a 3% loan with a 30-year amortization.
+This move, made with meticulous financial planning, enabled them to capitalize on the situation as inflation rose to 10% or more.
 This example underscores the crucial role of economic planning in such decisions, providing a reassuring roadmap for others to follow and a sense of control over their financial future.

 Their property insurance, with various endorsements, including a $1,000,000 liability rider, originally cost $1,000.
-However, insurance costs have increased, so the current outlay is $2,500 annually.
+However, insurance costs have increased, so the current annual outlay is $2,500.

 The monthly costs of homeownership, excluding maintenance and capital improvements, are as follows: